 A loyal Swansea captain who made history by becoming the club's manager and securing their first major English trophy.

-Garry Monk's story is one of unexpected, rapid transformation from club captain to history-making manager.
-A dependable, no-nonsense defender, he spent the bulk of his playing career at Swansea City, captaining the side through its rise to the Premier League.
-In 2014, with the club in relegation trouble, he was thrust into the manager's seat as a caretaker.
-His immediate success in saving the team led to a permanent appointment.
-The following season, he guided Swansea to their highest-ever Premier League finish and, most memorably, oversaw a victory that secured the club's first major English trophy in over a century: the 2013 League Cup.
-His subsequent managerial career has seen him take charge of several English Football League clubs, but his legacy remains cemented at Swansea as the man who bridged two eras.
+Garry Monk captained Swansea City through its rise to the Premier League.
+In 2014, with the club in relegation trouble, he took over as caretaker manager.
+His immediate success led to a permanent appointment.
+The following season, he guided Swansea to their highest-ever Premier League finish.
+He oversaw the 2013 League Cup victory, the club's first major English trophy in over a century.
+His subsequent managerial career included several English Football League clubs.
+At Swansea, he bridged two eras.

 1965–1980